Naandalist/web-calculator/README.md

 Develop a web calculator application to complete task from wegodev

-**web calculator application** is designed to work like an ordinary electronic pocket device.Press the buttons, the numbers appear on the display, press "=" to display the result, press "C" to delete etc.
+**web calculator application** is designed to work like an ordinary electronic pocket device.
+Press the buttons, the numbers appear on the display, press '=' to print the result, press 'C' to clear, 'del' to delete etc.

 :rocket: [**Get Started**] **https://naandalist.github.io/web-calculator/**